anidino/react-port/README.md

 ## Gif of Deployed Portfolio

 ## Description

-This practice portfolio was created during my Udemy course on React taught by Juan Camacho
+This practice portfolio was created during my Udemy course on React taught by Juan Camacho.

 ## Contributors